Princeton Pro Musica 2018-19

 More thrilling choral-orchestral music awaits you in Princeton Pro Musica’s exciting fortieth anniversary season 2018-19!
 In addition to community outreach performances, Princeton Pro Musica will present four concerts in this extraordinary 40th season.
-Order your subscriptions to the entire 2018-19 season now: Click here or call the PPM office anytime at 609-683-5122.
+Order your tickets for remaining concerts in the 2018-19 season now: Call the PPM office anytime at 609-683-5122.
 One of our helpful box office volunteers will return your call if no one is available to help you immediately.

 Princeton Pro Musica 2018-19 Concert Season